auremoser/mozsci/log/worklog.md

 * cancel on SRCCON -
 [for Open News] SRCCON on August 3-4, my session on "teachers lounge for open source curriculum" was accepted.
 They don't think they can fund me but I applied for a scholarship: https://srccon.org/

+* all hands
+	* meet with Sandra - dev rel
+	* meet with Open Innovation planning committee - mozfest

 * GS Sites
 	* [map](https://auremoser.carto.com/builder/c0eef4b4-250c-11e7-b012-0e05a8b3e3d7)